MediNotes/.github/profile/README.md

-Image credits: Files and folders icons created by nangicon - Flaticon
+Image credits: <a href="https://www.flaticon.com/free-icons/files-and-folders" title="files and folders icons">Files and folders icons created by nangicon - Flaticon</a>